-R.Politik was founded in 2018 by Tatiana Stanovaya as a platform to shed much needed light on the inner workings of Russian foreign and domestic politics.
-Our analysis focuses on elite infighting, the mechanisms of decision-making at the federal and regional levels, and explaining the logic behind key political firings and appointments.
+Founded in 2018 by Tatiana Stanovaya, R.Politik explains the inner-workings of Russian politics.
+We focus on elite infighting, the mechanisms of decision-making at both a federal and regional level, the logic behind key political firings and appointments, and other topics related to Russian politics.

-The name ‘R.Politik’ was chosen to exemplify our engagement with political reality, rather than lazy speculation or polemics.
-Our name is also a reference to Realpolitik: like this German political tradition, our analysis strives to be free of ideology and personal prejudice.
+The name ‘R.Politik’ was chosen to exemplify our engagement with political reality, rather than speculation or polemic.

-We are a fiercely independent organisation and do not an advocate for any individuals within the Russian political establishment.
-We do not pass judgement — our sole aim is to explain.
+We are fiercely independent and do not advocate for any individuals or institutions within the Russian political establishment.
+We do not pass judgement.
+Our sole aim is to explain and provide exclusive information on Russian politics.

 R.Politik’s flagship product is its bi-monthly bulletin, which drills down on the workings of the Russian government and provides a solid base for political forecasting.
-While analysing both recent events and broader trends, the bulletin focuses on the following topics:
+Our analyses focus on the following issues:

 - Geopolitics, foreign policy & ‘active measures’

 - Energy policy & the energy sector

-- The internal dynamics of the military and the security services
+- Internal dynamics of the military & the security services

 - Putin’s personal priorities

 - Interplay of economic & social issues with domestic policy

 - Significant criminal cases & their political ramifications

 - Elections, approval ratings & key sociological data

 - Economic & political developments in the Arctic

 - Domestic policy ‘overseers’ in the Kremlin & the opposition

-- Major political parties (the Communist Party, the Liberal Democrat Party & Just Russia)
+- Major political parties (Communist Party, Liberal Democrat Party & Just Russia)